In sales you need to start with a lead’s problem, then diagnose the right solution.

 It’s like visiting the doctor.
 You can share your symptoms, but the doctor has to ask the right questions to prescribe the right cure.
-That’s why the more questions you ask a prospect at this early stage, the better.
+That’s why the more questions you ask a lead at this early stage, the better.
 You uncover more of their requirements, build closer connections, and reassure them with your knowledge.

 You also reduce the risk of spending time (up to 3X as much) on deals that won't close, compared to deals that do.